 - managing the affairs of the Board and monitoring its effectiveness including assisting with, among other things,

-c. setting the agenda for meetings of the Board and ensuring that all matters of strategic importance are being dealt with at the Board level during the course of the year; and
+c. setting the agenda for meetings of the Board and ensuring that all matters of strategic importance are being dealt with at the Board level during the course of the year;

-- consulting with other members of the Board in the selection of candidates to be submitted to the Board for appointment as new directors.
+d. consulting with other members of the Board in the selection of candidates to be submitted to the Board for nomination for election as new directors;

 JOB DESCRIPTION - LEAD DIRECTOR

 If, and as long as, the Board Chair of the Company is not an independent director as defined by applicable securities legislation or policies or governance guidelines, the Board will appoint, from among its non‑management directors and on recommendation by those directors, a Lead Director.

 The Lead Director must, at all times, be independent of management of the Company.
 Independent of management means that the Lead Director is not a member of management and does not have a business or other relationship that could, or could reasonably be perceived to, materially interfere with the Lead Director’s ability to discharge the duties set out herein.